Reed Loan for International Students

 The Reed Loan Program

 The Reed Loan Program is offered only to international students as part of their financial aid package.
 The loan program is a revolving fund, funded by the college.

-Our Reed Loan program requires that the student and their guarantor sign an Interim Loan Note each year the student attends Reed College and receives a Reed Loan.
-The Interim Loan Note states both the amount borrowed for the academic year and the interim interest rate of zero.
-This note requires the student and guarantor to sign a Payout Loan Note within 90 days of ceasing at least half-time enrollment at Reed College.
-If borrowers do not sign a pay-out note as agreed, the Interim Loan Note shall become immediately due and shall bear interest at the rate of 12% a year from the due date until paid in full.
+- requires the student and guarantor to sign a Payout Loan Note within 90 days of ceasing at least half-time enrollment at Reed College.
+If borrowers do not sign a pay-out note as agreed, the Interim Loan Note shall become immediately due and bear interest at the rate of 12% a year from the due date until paid in full.

 Both loan notes state that there is no penalty for prepayment and that the borrower is responsible for all collection fees associated with the collection of the debt.

 Accepting Your Reed Loan Offer

 Students will be notified via email when their awards are ready to view and accept in Banner Self-Service.